-- Soft tissue techniques to decrease pain, break down scar tissue, release muscular trigger points, regain muscle length and improve mobility and function.
+- Soft tissue techniques decrease pain, break down scar tissue, release muscular trigger points, regain muscle length and improve mobility and function.

 - Use of Ice vs. Heat.

-Pulsed Electromagnetic Therapy, Laser, Ultrasound, Interferential, Tens are used to decrease pain and inflammation and to promote healing.
+Pulsed Electromagnetic Therapy, Laser, Ultrasound, Interferential, and Tens are used to decrease pain and inflammation and to promote healing.

 - Spinal Decompression Therapy:

-Used in the treatment of Bulging Discs, Sciatica, Osteoarthritis, Spondylolisthesis and Nerve Root compression to decrease pain and to improve spinal mobility of the neck, back and lower back.
+Used in the treatment of Bulging Discs, Sciatica, Osteoarthritis, Spondylolisthesis and Nerve Root compression to decrease pain and improve spinal mobility of the neck, back and lower back.
 To learn more about Spinal Decompression Therapy click here.

 - Exercise Therapy:

 A progressive exercise program to regain flexibility, strength and function.
 It involves retraining muscle stability, and core strength and focuses on regaining functional independence with regard to activities of daily life.
 It includes a home program.
 To learn more about Exercise Therapy click here.

 Has a positive effect on decreasing pain, releasing scar tissue/ painful trigger points and restoring balanced energy flow.
 To learn more about Acupuncture and IMS click here.